mattdibi/eclipsecon-keyboard-talk/slides.md

 Finally, a more recent feature: combos.

 What if, instead of needing a dedicated caps lock button, you could just press the two shift keys together?
 Again... less keys.

+In the animation here the Q and W key behave as you would expect when pressed by themselves, but when pressed together they'll output the ESCAPE key.

+Keep in mind that all the behaviours we've just seen can be combined together: you can have a combo that triggers a layer using the hold-tap behaviour.
+These are the building blocks for the advanced layouts we see in the ergonomic keyboard community...
 -->

 ---